-5. Controls on mound growth and form

-To determine the effect of parameter choices on sedimentary rock mound size and stratigraphy, we carried out a parameter sweep in α, D’, and R/L (Figure DR3).
+2. Sensitivity tests: controls on mound growth and form.
+To confirm that our results do not depend on idiosyncratic parameter choices, we carried out a parameter sweep in α, D’, and R/L (Figure DR2).
 Weak slope dependence (α = 0.05) is sufficient to produce strata that dip toward the foot of the crater/canyon slope (like a sombrero hat).
 Similarly weak negative slope dependence (α = -0.05) is sufficient to produce concave-up fill.
 At low R/L (i.e., small craters) or at low α, D' controls overall mound shape and slope winds are unimportant.
 When D' is high, layers fill the crater; when D’ is low, layers do not accumulate.
 When either α or R/L or both are ≳1, slope-wind enhanced erosion and transport dominates the behavior.
 Thin layered crater floor deposits form at low D', and large mounds at high D'.
 If L is approximated as being constant across the planet, then R/L is proportional to crater/canyon size.
-Moats do not extend to basement for small R/L, although there can be a small trench at the break-in slope.
-For larger R/L, moats form, and for the largest craters/canyons, multiple mounds can form at late time because slope winds break up the deposits.
-This is consistent with data which suggest a maximum length scale for mounds (Figure DR4).
+There is net aggradation everywhere for small R/L, although a small moat can form as a result of relatively low net aggradation near the crater wall.
+For larger R/L, moats form, and for the largest craters/canyons, multiple mounds can form eventually because slope winds break up the deposits.
+This is consistent with data, which suggest a maximum length scale for mounds (Figure DR3).
 Small exhumed craters in Meridiani show concentric layering consistent with concave-up dips.
 Larger craters across Meridiani, together with the north polar ice mounds, show a simple single mound.
 Gale and Nicholson Craters, together with the smaller Valles Marineris chasmata, show a single mound with an undulating top.
 The largest canyon system on Mars (Ophir-Candor-Melas) shows multiple mounds per canyon.
-Steeper crater/canyon walls in the model favor formation of a single mound.
-Gale-like mounds (with erosion both at the toe and the summit) are most likely for high R/L, high α, and intermediate D' (high enough for some accumulation, but not so high as to fill the crater) (Figure DR3).
+Gale-like mounds (with erosion both at the toe and the summit) are most likely for high R/L, high α, and intermediate D' (high enough for some accumulation, but not so high as to fill the crater) (Figure DR2).

+Uo is set to zero in Figure 3.
+Sensitivity tests show that for a given D', varying Uo has little effect on the pattern of erosion because spatial variations are still controlled by slope winds.
+Equation (3) implies the approximation E ~ max(U)α ~ ∑Uα, which is true as α ∞.
+To check that this approximation does not affect conclusions for α = 3-4 (Kok et al., 2012), we ran a parameter sweep with E ~ (U+α + U-α).
+For nominal parameters (Figure 3), this leads to only minor changes in mound structure and stratigraphy (e.g., 6% reduction in mound height and <1% in mound width at late time).
+For the parameter sweep as a whole, the change leads to a slight widening of the regions where the mound does not nucleate or overspills the crater (changing the outcome of 7 out of the 117 cases shown in Figure DR2).
+The approximation would be further supported if (as is likely) there is a threshold U below which erosion does not occur.
+If MSL shows that persistent snow or ice was needed as a water source for layer cementation (Niles & Michalski, 2009; Kite et al., 2012), then additional terms will be required to track humidity and the drying effect of föhn winds (e.g. Madeleine et al., 2012).

-These sensitivity tests suggest that mounds are a generic outcome of steady uniform deposition modified by slope-wind enhanced erosion and transport for estimated Early Mars parameter values.
+These sensitivity tests suggest that mounds are a generic outcome of steady uniform deposition modified by slope-wind enhanced erosion and transport for reasonable Early Mars parameter values.

 Data Repository References